AnthonyMDev/AmazonS3RequestManager/README.md

 # AmazonS3RequestManager
-A request manager subclass of Alamofire's default manager that serializes requests to the AWS S3 (Amazon Simple Storage Solution).
+A Alamofire based request manager that serializes requests to the AWS S3 (Amazon Simple Storage Solution).
 Based on AFAmazonS3Manager

 ## Usage
 First create an instance of the manager.